The $6 billion Airwallex lesson: why value creation happens before you can access it

 According to PitchBook data, companies now stay private 2.5 times longer than they did in the 1990s.
 This means the rapid growth phase – where a $5 million company becomes a $5 billion company – happens entirely in private markets.

 Traditional portfolios, regardless of sophistication, simply cannot access these opportunities during their wealth creation phase.
-This is precisely why the timing question isn't what most investors think - you're not too late, you're just looking in the wrong places.

 How early-stage venture capital captures transformative growth